nios-students/docs/wiki/HandbookforS1b1.md

 13. Results of re-eval/re-check **August**

 > [!NOTE]
-> NIOS is lazy is af so, getting marks of TMAs takes time everyone gets there marks around May.
+> NIOS is lazy is af so, getting marks of TMAs takes time; everyone gets their marks around May.